Dispersion forces between weakly disordered Van der Waals crystals: Summary And Discussion

 In the high-density limit, the random-phase approximation bubble diagrams give the leading-order contribution to the disorder-free interlayer dispersion force.
 To account for disorder, we have summed an infinite series of ladder diagrams by solving the Bethe-Salpeter equation.
-These ladder diagrams form the {\it diffuson} contribution to the vertex-correction of the density-density response function ({\it i.e.} the bubble), and yield the leading-order-in-$1/(\varepsilon_{\rm F} \tau)$ theory.
-Numerical evaluation of the interlayer dispersion force shows that, surprisingly, interlayer forces are {\it weakened} by disorder.
-This is in contrast to the more conventional case\cite{Lee_ReviewModernPhysics_1985} in which Coulomb interactions become more important when electron motion becomes diffusive rather than ballistic.
-We explain this behavior by considering the analytic structure of the density-response function in the small frequency and wavevector limit.
+These ladder diagrams form the {\it diffuson} contribution to the vertex correction of the density-density response function (i.e., the bubble), and yield the leading-order-in-$1/(\varepsilon_{\rm F} \tau)$ theory.
+Numerical evaluation of the interlayer dispersion force shows that interlayer forces are {\it weakened} by disorder.
+On one hand, this is in contrast to the more conventional case \cite{Lee_ReviewModernPhysics_1985} in which Coulomb interactions become more important when electron motion becomes diffusive rather than ballistic.
+On the other hand, this behavior is in accordance with previously observed changes in scaling laws as one transitions from metallic to insulating electron propagation.

+We explain this behavior by considering the analytic structure of the density-response function in the small frequency and wave-vector limit.
 We find that the diffusive motion of electrons and holes leads to a qualitative change in the scaling laws for the interlayer dispersion force as a function of quasiparticle density and interlayer separation distance.
 Subsequently, the impact of the higher-order vertex-correction diagrams was investigated.
-Specifically, maximally-crossed diagrams which are known to produce logarithmic divergences in the longitudinal resistivity of two-dimensional metals ({\it i.e.} weak localization diagrams) are found to be much less important for interlayer dispersion forces.
+Specifically, maximally crossed diagrams which are known to produce logarithmic divergences in the longitudinal resistivity of two-dimensional metals (i.e., weak localization diagrams) are found to be much less important for interlayer dispersion forces.

+All the calculations shown in this paper were carried out within a bilayer system consisting of two parallel plates.
+It should be mentioned, however, that the effects of the theories developed in this paper were all at the level of \enquote{same-layer}-density-density response functions.
+As the theory of the bilayer system can easily be generalized to the theory of a superlattice system \cite{Mannebach_NanoLetters}, the results of this paper can easily be transferred to the superlattice system with similar effects (e.g., same power laws and qualitative effects).